Here's How Jonathan Knight Went From NKOTB Member to 'Farmhouse Fixer'

 Fortunately, in 2008 (coinciding with “New Kids 2.0”), he started working with another partner, only this time to renovate old houses.
 “We started working on stuff and then I got dragged away [with] New Kids,” he tells HGTV.
 “Luckily, we tour every other year, so I have a year off, I work a year, a year off.
 So, we’ve been able to make it work.”

 And by “been able to make it work,” what he really means is that, while touring with his iconic band, he’s still been able to renovate more than 200 houses over the past few decades.
-While that may seem like being overworked, for Jonathan, it’s the dream.
+To many it may seem like being overworked, but for Jonathan it’s the dream.

-“As long as I’m working on something, I’m happy,” he beams.
+“As long as I’m working on something, I’m happy,” he says.

-“I’ve known these guys since kindergarten on the playground,” he tells HGTV.
+As for New Kids on the Block: “I’ve known these guys since kindergarten on the playground,” Jonathan tells HGTV.
 “It’s funny because we did a couple TV shows and there were like 12 seats in this room and we all piled on the couch together.
-The host of the show was like ‘I’ve never seen a group still close together after all these years’—we have to be with each other.
+The host of the show was like ‘I’ve never seen a group still close together after all these years’ — we have to be with each other.
 It’s really … It's a great family atmosphere.
 Back in our heyday we were teenagers and we all had egos and we all would fight and argue and it was a mess.
 Luckily, we were able to separate from each other for a long while and be able to grow up and come into our own.
 So coming back together has just been the best thing ever.
-All day long we have group texts— ‘What’re you doing and how’s this and that’—and it’s really special.”
+All day long we have group texts — ‘What’re you doing and how’s this and that’ — and it’s really special.”